Your journey to a stronger heart starts with knowing your risks, conversations with your doctor and preventative screenings.

 A cardiologist will read the echocardiogram results.
 One hour should be allowed for this test.

-Our Cardiopulmonary Rehabilitation program benefits patients who have experienced a recent heart related illness, surgery or intervention.
+Our Cardiopulmonary Rehabilitation program benefits patients who have experienced a recent heart-related illness, surgery or intervention.

 Heart disease is the leading cause of death in the United States.
 Heart disease treatment depends on the cause and type of heart damage.
 Our Cardiopulmonary Rehabilitation Program is designed to enhance the quality of life for patients with heart disease.